Mattral/Recreating-the-Bing-Chatbot/README.md

 The response shows that the model references the previous movie title as the answer.
 This is because the new movie (10th sequel) has yet to be released in its fictional universe!
 Let’s fix the problem.

 ## Google API
 Before we start, let’s set up the API Key and a custom search engine.
-If you don’t have the keys from the previous lesson, head to the [Google Cloud console](https://console.cloud.google.com/apis/credentials) and generate the key by pressing the CREATE CREDENTIALS buttons from the top and choosing API KEY.
+If you don’t have the keys from the previous repo, head to the [Google Cloud console](https://console.cloud.google.com/apis/credentials) and generate the key by pressing the CREATE CREDENTIALS buttons from the top and choosing API KEY.
 Then, head to the [Programmable Search Engine](https://programmablesearchengine.google.com/controlpanel/create) dashboard and remember to select the “Search the entire web” option.
 The Search engine ID will be visible in the details.
 You might also need to enable the “Custom Search API” service under the Enable APIs and services.
 (You will receive the instruction from API if required) Now we can set the environment variables for both Google and OpenAI APIs.

 ```
 import os